Ridge at Launani Valley

 No analysis available

-I looked for any public-remarks language indicating a passed fire/life safety evaluation, including FLSE, fire safety certified, life safety compliant, or passed fire inspection, and found nothing.
-Because there is no explicit mention, I cannot verify that the building has passed this evaluation from the remarks alone.
+I looked for phrases indicating a passed fire/life safety evaluation, including FLSE, fire safety certified, life safety compliant, or passed fire inspection, and found nothing.
+The remarks do mention '100% insured building' and 'VA approved building,' but those are not the same as an FLSE pass.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.